eBook Published by

-I remember when the only take away was fish and chips, no Chinese, no Indian, no kebabs, no pizzas, no burgers, no McDonalds, no KFC...
-When every day we ate cakes, biscuits, chocolates, sweets, bacon and sausages fried with lard not oil, white bread with real butter, drank sugary drinks and never put on weight because we didn’t lead the sedentary lives of kids today.
+I remember when the only take away was fish and chips, no Chinese, no Indian, no kebabs, no pizzas, no burgers, no McDonalds, no KFC; when we’d never heard of tea bags, muesli or pasta; when pineapples only came in tins and satsumas only came at Christmas; when every day we ate cakes (home-made), biscuits, chocolates, sweets, bacon and sausages fried with lard not oil, white bread with real butter, drank sugary drinks and never put on weight because we didn’t lead the sedentary lives of kids today.

-There were no ipads, ipods or iphones, no mobiles, no computers.
+There were no ipads, ipods or iphones, no mobiles (cell phones), no computers.
 Hardware was a hammer and a bag of nails and the only tablets were for colds and headaches.

-Nobody I knew owned a car and in many households, including ours, there was no washing machine, no refrigerator, no television, no telephone, no cooker, no microwave, no hot water and no indoor toilet, which proved particularly hazardous on a snow-covered winter’s night.
+Nobody I knew owned a car and in many households, including ours, there was no washing machine, no refrigerator, no television, no telephone, no cooker, no microwave, no fitted carpets, no hot water and no indoor toilet, which proved particularly troublesome on a snow-covered winter’s night.

 Life then was so much harsher.